Mahasweta-usc/NLP4GOV/README.md

 ![img.png](images/img7.png)

 For further understanding of the Colab environment (How cells work, how to run cells, etc) : https://youtu.be/inN8seMm7UI?si=NpsCUBWeQM9W7kW8

+**PLEASE FILE AN ISSUE IF YOU FACE TECHNICAL PROBLEMS IN IMPLEMENTATION/QUESTIONS ABOUT THE NOTEBOOKS**

 # Tasks Overview